FaahimGarad/github-slideshow/_posts/0000-01-02-FaahimGarad.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to FaahimGarad's slide"
 ---
 > To commit or not to commit so says git. :) 😀
 Use the left arrow to go back!